snakemake/snakemake/docs/snakefiles/rules.rst

     snakemake --cluster .. --jobs 100 --until test.txt

 Then, the notebook rule can easily be executed locally.
-An interactive demo of the entire interactive editing process can be found by clicking below:
+An demo of the entire interactive editing process can be found by clicking below:

 .. image:: images/snakemake-notebook-demo.gif
     :scale: 20%